 June Is Men’s Health Month

-It might come as a surprise to some, but men do not live healthy lives (generally speaking).
-According to the Men’s Health Network (MHN), men are far less likely to visit the doctor for an annual exam than women, develop life-threatening diseases at higher rates than women, tend to suffer from depression at higher rates, and die on average five years earlier than women.
+It might surprise some, but men do not live healthy lives (generally speaking).
+According to the Men’s Health Network (MHN), men are far less likely to visit the doctor for an annual exam than women, develop life-threatening diseases at higher rates than women, tend to suffer from depression at higher speeds, and die on average five years earlier than women.

-Those are just some of the reasons why MHN is promoting Men’s Health Month in June.
-This annual awareness and action campaign was launched in 1994 to help educate and inspire men to take better care of themselves, and by extension, their loved ones.
-To help celebrate this campaign, here are 3 things that every man should do to live a healthier life.
+Those are just some reasons why MHN promotes Men’s Health Month in June.
+This annual awareness and action campaign was launched in 1994 to help educate and inspire men to take better care of themselves and, by extension, their loved ones.
+To help celebrate this campaign, here are three things that every man should do to live a healthier life.

 The first step in any healthy lifestyle is to make healthy eating choices.
-This can be a real challenge, as it seems like we’re presented with fatty, unhealthy foods around every corner.
-A good way to start is to incorporate at least one fruit and one vegetable in every meal (including breakfast).
-Though the occasional treat is certainly okay, this also means saying no to some of those temptations more often.
+This can be a real challenge, as we’re presented with fatty, unhealthy foods around every corner.
+An excellent way to start is to incorporate at least one fruit and vegetable in every meal (including breakfast).
+Though the occasional treat is okay, this also means saying no to some of those temptations more often.

 Getting enough physical activity is a must for a healthy lifestyle.
 The X recommends at least 30 minutes/day of rigorous physical activity.
-Luckily, there are a number of activities that a man can do, and not all of them are exercise.
-For example, if you work in a building with multiple floors, try to take the stairs as often as possible (and within reason no need to climb 17 floors every day).
-Play with your kids or grandkids take them outside and play catch, kick a ball around, or just go for a walk around the neighborhood.
+Luckily, there are several activities that a man can do, and not all of them are exercise.
+For example, if you work in a building with multiple floors, try to take the stairs as often as possible (and within reason, no need to climb 17 feet daily).
+Play with your kids or grandkids, take them outside and play catch, kick a ball, or go for a walk around the neighborhood.
 There’s also almost always yard work that can be done.
 Getting that honey-do list done is a great excuse to get more physical activity!

 This is the big one.
-Most men only go to their doctor when something hurts or doesn’t feel right.
-But too often, there are symptoms of a condition or disease that aren’t apparent on a daily basis until it’s too late.
-That’s why it’s extremely important to get an annual exam that includes checking your blood pressure, and getting full blood and urine analyses.
-That will help you and your doctor catch, and treat, potentially dangerous conditions before they become serious.
+Most men only visit their doctor when something hurts or doesn’t feel right.
+But too often, symptoms of a condition or disease aren’t apparent daily until it’s too late.
+That’s why getting an annual exam that includes checking your blood pressure and getting whole blood and urine analyses is extremely important.
+That will help you and your doctor catch and treat potentially dangerous conditions before they become serious.

 Want more ideas to help you garden safely?
-Schedule an appointment with one of our pain management locations to get some personalized recommendations for the best ways to avoid injury while making your garden beautiful.
+Please schedule an appointment with one of our pain management locations for personalized recommendations for avoiding injury while making your garden beautiful.